 Your gameplay at these levels change quite a bit with the introduction of your spammable AoE GCD in the form of Dyskrasia (Lv.
 46) as well as your Addersgall heals.

 Ixochole (Lvl.
 52): Heals all party members in range for 400p.
 Your bread and butter AoE healing option at this level along with Physis.
-At a short cooldown of 30s, it’ll be up for most instances of unavoidable raidwide damage.
+At a short cooldown of 30s, it will be up for most instances of unavoidable, raid-wide damage.
 Unlike most of our AoE healing tools, this should not be used in trash pack healing as Druochole provides higher single target healing for the same Addersgall cost.

 Taurochole (Lvl.
 62): Heals the target for 700p and applies a 10% mitigation buff for 15s.
 With a cooldown of 45s, Taurochole should be up for every trash pull and should be used for both its potent healing and mitigation aspects.
-Do not apply this to the tank when they are at full health, let their HP drop a little bit so Taurochole does useful healing on top of mitigation.
-The mitigation effect does not stack with Kerachole’s mitigation effect, but does not quite matter yet as you won’t be using Kerachole in trash pulls at this level range.
+Do not apply this to the tank when they are at full health.
+Let their HP drop a little bit so Taurochole does useful healing on top of mitigation.
+The mitigation effect does not stack with Kerachole’s mitigation effect, but does not quite matter yet as you will not be using Kerachole in trash pulls at this level range.

 Zoe (Lvl.
 56) buffs the strength of your next GCD heal by 50%, which at this level applies to only Diagnosis and Prognosis, as well as their Eukrasian versions.
-Zoe won’t see too much use as we try to avoid using GCD healing in general, though the 50% buff definitely comes in handy when you’re reduced to spamming Eukrasian Diagnosis in dire situations.
+Zoe will not see too much use as we try to avoid using GCD healing in general, though the 50% buff definitely comes in handy when you are reduced to spamming Eukrasian Diagnosis in dire situations.
 You can also use it on the prepull Eukrasian Diagnosis you apply on the tank to boost the shield’s strength.

 Pepsis (Lvl.
 58) converts existing Eukrasian Diagnosis or Eukrasian Prognosis shields into raw healing of 450p for the former, and 350p for the latter.
 For example, casting Eukrasian Prognosis and then using Pepsis results in a heal of 450p (100p from the non-shield portion of Eukrasian Prognosis + 350p from Pepsis).
-It is one of the least used tools in the SGE kit as it requires a GCD heal to be effective, and barely offers any healing potency advantages compared to our other options.
-You’ll generally only see it used when a large amount of raw healing is required, for example, when party members need to be at 100% HP for mechanical purposes.
+It is one of the least used tools in the SGE kit as it requires a GCD heal to be effective and barely offers any healing potency advantages compared to our other options.
+You will generally only see it used when a large amount of raw healing is required: for example, when party members need to be at 100% HP for mechanical purposes.

 In summary, continue using Physis and Soteria on trash pulls whenever those abilities are available.
 Use Taurochole after the tank’s health drops a bit to make use of its healing and mitigation effect, then Druochole if you need to heal the tank as long as you have Addersgall stacks.

 Holos (Lvl.
-76) is an AoE healing oGCD that heals all party members within range by 300p and also applies a 10% mitigation effect that lasts 20s.
-Despite its AoE nature, Holos should be used during trash pulls after the tank has taken some damage for its healing effect and as an additional 10% mitigation at your disposal.
+76) is a defensive oGCD that heals and shields all party members within range by 300p and also applies a 10% mitigation effect that lasts 20s.
+Despite its AoE nature, Holos should be used during trash pulls after the tank has taken some damage for its healing effect and as an additional 10% mitigation and shield at your disposal.
 Either use it with Taurochole (the mitigation does stack), or after Taurochole’s mitigation fades to maintain a consistent 10% mitigation effect on the tank.

 Kerachole gains a significant upgrade at level 78 in the form of an additional regen, healing for a total of 500p over its duration.
-This completely changes the role of Kerachole in trash pull healing scenarios - instead of an Addersgall skill that you don’t use, Kerachole becomes an oGCD that you should use at the beginning of every pull for its 10% mitigation and passive regen.
-This also changes how you use Taurochole in pulls - because Kerachole’s mitigation effect does not stack with Taurochole, you should delay using Taurochole until Kerachole’s effect wears off.
+This completely changes the role of Kerachole in trash pull healing scenarios - instead of an Addersgall skill that you do not use, Kerachole becomes an oGCD that you should use at the beginning of every pull for its 10% mitigation and passive regen.
+This also changes how you use Taurochole in pulls.
+Because Kerachole’s mitigation effect does not stack with Taurochole, you should delay using Taurochole until Kerachole’s effect wears off.
 The combination of Kerachole’s short CD of 30s and the availability of your other 10% mitigation tools (Holos and Taurochole) means you can pretty much keep a 10% mitigation running on the tank at all times during a pull, giving you a lot of power to keep incoming tank damage in check.
-If you’ve already been using Kerachole in boss fights to mitigate raidwide damage, then congratulations, you get a partywide 500p bonus healing for free.
+If you have already been using Kerachole in boss fights to mitigate raidwide damage, then congratulations, you get a partywide 500p bonus healing for free.

-It’s a bit rare to see Panhaima fully utilized in boss fights, as it requires multiple instances of unavoidable damage on all party members within 15s.
-Raidwide DoTs and stack markers with multiple hits are often good candidates to get mileage out of Panhaima, though using it as a 200p shield with a follow up 400p heal as it expires is already decent value.
+It is a bit rare to see Panhaima fully utilized in boss fights, as it requires multiple instances of unavoidable damage on all party members within 15s.
+Raid-wide DoTs and stack markers with multiple hits are often good candidates to get mileage out of Panhaima, though using it as a 200p shield with a follow up 400p heal as it expires is already decent value.